 Jonathan Fowler & Elizabeth Rodd

-Francesca Gino describes how our plans get sidetracked when we are implementing them because "we are too confident in our own abilities."
+We tend to get sidetracked because we are too confident in our own abilities.